Canada: Judge orders blockade must end at US border bridge | DW | 11.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A judge in Canada has ordered protesters to stop blocking a bridge between Canada and the US city of Detroit.
-It is unclear when law enforcement officers will be sent to clear the demonstrators.
+The days-long demonstration has snarled trade and sparked worries from Washington.

 The days-long blockade at the Ambassador Bridge — the busiest border crossing between the US and Canada — has significantly hampered trade